MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Numerical results

 \section{Numerical results}

-In this section, we present the simulation results.
+In this section, we evaluate the evolution of magnetic flux during CRs 2282 and 2283 at different heliocentric distances.
+In Appendix \ref{sec:EvolutionofCoronalStructure}, we present the simulated coronal evolution in three cases and compare the results with observations to validate the model and assess the impact of numerical uncertainties on the simulated coronal structures.
+In Appendix \ref{Filterornot}, we illustrate the impact of filtered and unfiltered PF solver preprocessing of initial photospheric magnetograms on the simulated open field distribution.

 About 1300 hourly-updated GONG-zqs photospheric magnetograms\footnote{\url{https://gong.nso.edu/data/magmap/QR/zqs/}} from CRs 2282 and 2283, spanning from 22:14 on March 12, 2024, to 11:14 on May 6, 2024, are used to drive the coronal evolutions.
 To achieve an appropriate balance between accuracy and computational efficiency in the time-evolving coronal simulations, we use a time step of 5 min.
-Three time-evolving simulations using different heating source terms and photospheric magnetogram preprocessing methods, as indicated in Table~\ref{Nmuricalsetup}, are compared to evaluate numerical uncertainties.
+Three time-evolving simulations using different heating source terms and photospheric magnetogram preprocessing methods as listed bellow are compared to evaluate numerical uncertainties. \begin{enumerate} \item Case~1: Eq.~(\ref{Coronalheating}) for heating source term and Eq.~(\ref{originalspherical}) for magnetogram preprocessing. \item Case~2: Eq.~(\ref{Coronalheating}) for heating source term and Eq.~(\ref{filteredspherical}) for magnetogram preprocessing. \item Case~3: Eq.~(\ref{Coronalheatingmodified}) for heating source term and Eq.~(\ref{filteredspherical}) for magnetogram preprocessing. \end{enumerate}

 For case~1, the maximum magnetic field strength and the minimum plasma-$\beta$ in the low corona around active regions are typically about 17~G and $9\times10^{-3}$, respectively, and can occasionally reach values as high as 27~G and as low as $3\times10^{-3}$.
-For cases~2 and~3, the maximum magnetic field strength and the minimum plasma-$\beta$ are typically around 60~G and $6\times10^{-4}$, respectively, and can occasionally reach values as high as 99~G and as low as $3\times10^{-4}$.
+For Cases~2 and~3, the maximum magnetic field strength and the minimum plasma-$\beta$ are typically around 60~G and $6\times10^{-4}$, respectively, and can occasionally reach values as high as 99~G and as low as $3\times10^{-4}$.
 All simulations are performed using 720 parallel processes on the WICE cluster, which is part of the Tier-2 supercomputer at the Vlaams Supercomputer Centrum\footnote{\url{https://www.vscentrum.be/}}.
 Under this configuration, the simulations run approximately 35-40 times faster than real-time evolutions.